legacy-vault/framework/go/http_server/ReadMe.md

   -	HTTP Server Error Monitoring during Start-Up;
   -	HTTP Server Error Monitoring in Background.

 The Framework provides an extended Functionality comparing with the Golang's built-in 'http' Package.

+As an Example, this Framework has an additional Functionality Unit which uses the 'BTIH Cache' Library.

 ## Installation.